morelinq/MoreLINQ/README.md

 Determines whether or not the number of elements in the sequence is lesser than or equal to the given integer.

+### Backsert

+Inserts the elements of a sequence into another sequence at a specified index from the tail of the sequence, where zero always represents the last position, one represents the second-last element, two represents the third-last element and so on.

 ### Batch

 Batches the source sequence into sized buckets.